 A nationally uniform 911 data system can provide 911 and community leaders with this essential information.
 It will assist with strategic planning, governance decisions and operational improvements at all levels of the nation’s 911 systems.
 While 911 data is regularly collected, challenges still exist in comparing data across states and even jurisdictions.

-What does a nationally uniform 911 data system look like?
-The 911 DataPath Strategic Plan describes the characteristics of an ideal future environment where data can be exchanged on a scheduled, ad hoc or near real-time basis, and has five strategic goals:
+So what does a nationally uniform 911 data system look like?
+This is the work of the 911 DataPath Strategic Plan, which describes the characteristics of an ideal future environment where data can be exchanged on a scheduled, ad hoc or near real-time basis.